ambrosiogabe/MathAnimation/README.md

 * If you leave it running for awhile, you can't click on segments
     * I deleted a segment and a subsegment and that's when it started

+## Licensing

+Please see the attached EULA for information on what is and isn't allowed.
+I'm not opposed to people forking this library and continuing solo development on a new project based off of this source code, however reach out through Github issues or other communication methods with me before doing so.
+This library is free for you to compile and modify for your own personal use, but it is not free for you to distribute any binary copies (paid or free).
+If you have any questions, please reach out to me through Github issues, Discord, or any other communication method you find appropriate.